+VIII.
 Types of Public Libraries, Powers and Duties

-Municipal Libraries (s.43.52)
+Municipal Libraries

-- A municipality may establish, equip and maintain, and levy a tax or appropriate money to be used exclusively to maintain the library; a municipality may enact and enforce police regulation to govern use of the public library. - Every public library shall be free for the use of the inhabitants of the municipality. - Library board size is determined by the classification of the municipality: 9 members in city of 2nd and 3rd class or school district, unless reduced to 7 by a two-thirds vote of the common council; 7 members in each city of the 4th class; 5 or 7 members in each village or town.
+A municipality may establish, equip and maintain, and levy a tax or appropriate money to be used exclusively to maintain the library; a municipality may enact and enforce police regulation to govern use of the public library.
+To establish a new library a municipality shall obtain a written opinion from the Division.

+Every public library shall be free for the use of the inhabitants of the municipality.

+Library board size is determined by the classification of the municipality: 9 members in city of 2nd and 3rd class or school district, unless reduced to 7 by a two-thirds vote of the common council; 7 members in each city of the 4th class; 5 or 7 members in each village or town.
 Each board must include the school district administrator or his/her designee, and may include one member of the municipal governing body.
-First class cities have more specific rules for board composition. - Members shall be residents of the municipality, except that not more than 2 members may be residents of other municipalities. - Members must be appointed by the mayor, village president, town chair or school board chair, respectively, with the approval of the municipal governing body.
-Up to 5 additional members may be appointed by the county under s.
-43.60 (3). - Board members may not receive compensation for their participation on the library board except for reimbursement of actual expenses, or a per diem if authorized by the library board and the municipal governing body. - Boards must elect a president. - All library board members' terms will be for three years, and terms will be staggered so they do not all expire in the same year.
+First class cities have more specific rules for board composition.

+Members shall be residents of the municipality, except that not more than 2 members may be residents of other municipalities.

+Members must be appointed by the mayor, village president, town chair or school board chair, respectively, with the approval of the municipal governing body.
+Up to 2 additional members may be appointed by the county under s.
+43.60 (3).

+Board members may not receive compensation for their participation on the library board except for reimbursement of actual expenses, or a per diem if authorized by the library board and the municipal governing body.

+Boards must elect a president.

+All library board members' terms will be for three years, and terms will be staggered so they do not all expire in the same year.

-Joint Libraries (s.43.53)
+Joint Libraries